Waldseemüller map: Globe gores

 Besides Universalis Cosmographia, Waldseemüller published a set of gores for constructing globes.
-The gores, also containing the inscription America, are believed to have been printed in the same year as the wall map, since Waldseemüller mentions them in the introduction to his Cosmographiæ Introductio.
-On the globe gores, the sea to the west of the notional American west coast is named the Occeanus Occidentalis, that is, the Western or Atlantic Ocean, and where it merges with the Oceanus Orientalis (the Eastern, or Indian Ocean) is hidden by the latitude staff.
-This appears to indicate uncertainty as to America's location, whether it was an island continent in the Atlantic (Western Ocean) or in fact the great peninsula of India Superior shown on earlier maps, such as the 1489 map of the world by Martellus or the 1492 globe of Behaim.
+The gores, also containing the inscription America, are believed to have been printed in the same year as the large wall map, since Waldseemüller mentions them in the introduction to his Cosmographiæ Introductio.

+On the globe gores, the sea to the west of the notional American west coast is named the Oceanus Occidentalis, that is, the Western or Atlantic Ocean.
+Where it merges with the Oceanus Orientalis (the Eastern, or Pacific Ocean) is hidden by the latitude staff.
+This appears to indicate uncertainty as to the location of America, whether it was an island continent in the Atlantic (Western Ocean) or in fact the great peninsula of India Superior shown on earlier maps, such as the 1489 map of the world by Martellus or the 1492 globe of Behaim.

-Only few copies of the globe gores are extant.
+Only four authentic copies of the globe gore maps are extant.
 The first to be rediscovered was found in 1871 and is now in the James Ford Bell Library of the University of Minnesota.
 Another copy was found inside a Ptolemy atlas and had been in the Bavarian State Library in Munich since 1990.
-The Library recognized in February 2018, after reviewing its authenticity, that this map is not an original copy - it was printed in the 20th century.
+In February 2018, the library more thoroughly reviewed the map's authenticity, and discovered that it was a forgery printed in the first half of the 20th century.

 A third copy was discovered in 1992 bound into an edition of Aristotle in the Stadtbücherei Offenburg, a public library in Germany.
 A fourth copy came to light in 2003 when its European owner read a newspaper article about the Waldseemüller map.
-It was sold at auction to Charles Frodsham & Co. for $1,002,267, a world record price for a single sheet map.
+A fifth copy was found in 2018 and prepared for auction by Christie's; it was determined to be a forgery, identical to the forged version owned by the Bavarian State Library.

-In July 2012, a statement was released from Ludwig Maximilian University of Munich that a fifth copy of the gore had been found in the LMU Library's collection which is somewhat different from the other copies, perhaps because of a later date of printing.
+In July 2012, a statement was released by Ludwig Maximilian University of Munich, that another copy of the globe gore map had been found in the LMU Library's collection which is slightly different from the other copies, perhaps because of a later date of printing.

 LMU Library has made an electronic version of their copy of the map available online.